hhat-lang/hhat_lang/docs/notebooks.md

 In progress.
-This section is a part of a TODO list.
+This section is part of a TODO list.